NiryoRobotics/roscon-2025/src/pl_chardonnay_report.md

 Then In the context window, The OMPL RRT Planner should be selected by default.
 Go on the Joints section and set the Joints Values to pure zeros.
 Click on plan and execute.
 You should see that the planner create a path for the robot to follow and reach its goal.
 Now set the goal state at the previous state and perform the trajectories again and again.
 You should see that the path can slightly vary each time.
 And will vary even more on long trajectories or path that include obstacles.

-Now on the context window, select the PLIZ PTP planner.
+Now on the context window, select the PILZ PTP planner.
 Click on plan and execute, and repeat the same procedure.
 You should see that the path is the same each time.

-Now test the PLIZ LIN planner.
+Now test the PILZ LIN planner.
 For this planner you might have to lower the acceleration and velocity scaling factors to 0.5, as linear trajectories are faster and can surpass the limits of the robot.
 You will notice that this planner allows you to keep your gripper in a straight line during the whole trajectory, which could be useful to ensure safety.

 **Second mission, try all these planners and report the results.**

-Note that Both PLIZ LIN and PTP are deterministic planners, meaning that the path will be the same each time we plan a trajectory.
+Note that Both PILZ LIN and PTP are deterministic planners, meaning that the path will be the same each time we plan a trajectory.

 In the configuration file as in the script, PTP is not configured yet, so you will have to implement it.